-Managing data format schemas in Managed Service for ClickHouse®
+Managing format schemas in Managed Service for ClickHouse®

-Managed Service for ClickHouse® lets you INSERT and SELECT data in different formats.
-Most of those formats are self-descriptive.
-This means that they already contain a format schema that describes acceptable data types, their order, and representation in this format.
-For example, it lets you directly insert data from a file.
+In Managed Service for ClickHouse®, you can INSERT and SELECT data in different formats.
+Most of these formats are self-descriptive.
+This means that they already contain a format schema that describes valid data types, their order, and representation in this format.
+Thus, for example, you can insert data directly from a file.

 Note

-Format schema describes the format of data input or output and the data schema describes the structure and layout of the ClickHouse® databases and tables that store this data.
+A format schema describes the format of data input or output, while a data schema describes the structure and layout of ClickHouse® databases and tables storing this data.
 These concepts are not interchangeable.

-You can add one or more such format schemas to a Managed Service for ClickHouse® cluster and use them to input and output data in the relevant formats.
+You can add one or multiple format schemas to your Managed Service for ClickHouse® cluster and use them to input and output data in the relevant formats.

 Warning

-To use the format schemas you added, insert the data into Managed Service for ClickHouse® using the HTTP interface
+To use the format schemas you added, insert the data into Managed Service for ClickHouse® via the HTTP interface

-For more information about data formats, see the ClickHouse® documentation
+For more information about data formats, see this ClickHouse® guide

 You can find examples of using Cap'n Proto and Protobuf formats when inserting data into a cluster in this tutorial.

-Getting a list of data format schemas in a cluster
+Getting a list of format schemas in a cluster

 - In the management console